kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Why This Matters for Business

 Computer vision supports:
-Quality control in manufacturing.
+Quality control in manufacturing
-Safety monitoring in oil and gas.
+Safety monitoring in oil and gas
-Medical diagnostics from imaging.
+Medical diagnostics from imaging
-Logistics and asset tracking.
+Logistics and asset tracking
 All begin with the same process: images → numbers → patterns → decisions

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.